 Most difficult things to adjust to?

-The most difficult thing to adjust to at first was the language.
+Initially, the most difficult thing to adjust to was the language.
 Although people here speak French and English, sometimes when you want a taxi or to buy items in the market, using Ewe (the local language) would get a better response and perhaps price.

 What is your social life like in Togo?